 Section 3.1 proposes security, privacy and dependability functionalities in terms of VNFs for SEMIoTICS.
 This yields flexibility, programmability and dynamicity, which are distinguishing features of SEMIoTICS rather than using traditional approaches in networking based on static, monolithic and rigid approaches.
 Section 3.2 is related to 3.1 as it leverages chains of VNFs to build SFC that provide security, privacy and dependability services for SEMIoTICS.
-We will use some existing VNFs and SFC implementations applying the appropriate adaptations to satisfy the needs of the specific use case (use case 2).
+We use some existing VNFs and SFC implementations applying the appropriate adaptations to satisfy the needs of the specific use case (use case 2).
+This is actually part of the incoming work package 5.

-The content presented in section 4.1.1 describes the VIM functionality and the VIM APIs for computing, storage and networking purposes, bearing in mind the SEMIoTICS framework.
+The content presented in section 4.1.1 and also section 4.2.1 describes the VIM functionality and the VIM APIs for computing, storage and networking purposes, bearing in mind the SEMIOTICS framework.
 To this end, the OpenStack VIM is used.
 OpenStack is a SoA orchestrator to manage virtualized infrastructures and it is the one that will be used in SEMIoTICS to manage the NFVI.